nodejs/node-v0.x-archive/doc/api/continuation_local_storage.md

 * return: dictionary of {Namespace} objects

-The set of available namespaces.
+Continuation-local storage has a performance cost, and so it isn't enabled until the module is loaded for the first time.
+Once the module is loaded, the current set of namespaces is available in `process.namespaces`, so library code that wants to use continuation-local storage only when it's active should test for the existence of `process.namespaces`.

 ## Class: Namespace

-Application-specific namespaces provide access to continuation-local properties.
-Once the execution of a continuation chain begins, creating new contexts and changing local values is analogous to mutating the value of a given attribute scoped to that particular continuation chain.
+Application-specific namespaces group values local to the set of functions whose calls originate from a callback passed to `namespace.run()` or `namespace.bind()`.

 ### namespace.active